Positioning in Marketing: Get Your Brand in the Brain

 “Niching down, finding people that are truly interested in your product, and seeking to understand them deeply through ongoing relationship building and optimization is the only way to build a business.”
 Says Will Ward, founder and CEO of Translation Equipment HQ

 This strategy of segmentation, targeting, and positioning is encapsulated well in something Content Factory teaches their agency partners.
-That is, finding a lighthouse.
-A lighthouse is a niche group of customers an agency can serve.
+That is, finding a LIGHTHOUSE.
+A LIGHTHOUSE is a niche group of customers an agency can serve.

-Here is Dennis Yu, CEO of Content Factory, explaining the lighthouse concept.
+Here is Dennis Yu, CEO of Content Factory, explaining the LIGHTHOUSE concept.

 Trying to serve everyone in the digital marketing space understandably leads to confusion.
 You want to be a specialist because if you try to serve everybody or provide every service, it doesn’t earn you a position in the customer’s mind.